raystack/siren/docs/docs/installation.md

 $ siren --help
 ```

-### docker-compose.yaml dependencies
+### Dockerized dependencies

-  You will notice there is a `docker-compose.yaml` file contains all dependencies that you need to bootstrap Siren.
+  You will notice there is a [`docker-compose.yaml`](https://github.com/odpf/siren/blob/main/docker-compose.yaml) file contains all dependencies that you need to bootstrap Siren.
 Inside, it has `postgresql` as a main storage, `cortex ruler` and `cortex alertmanager` as monitoring provider, and `minio` as a backend storage for `cortex`.